IBM-Cloud/kafka-log-simulator/README.md

 # Kafka Log Simulator

-This application simulates delivery of log messages to IBM Message Hub using Apache Kafka.
+This application simulates delivery of log messages to IBM Event Streams using Apache Kafka.
 It is intended to be used with the solution tutorial [Big data log analytics with Streaming Analytics and SQL](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-big-data-log-analytics).

 ## Usage